metabase/metabase/docs/users-guide/models.md

 1. [Ask a question][question] using either the query builder or the SQL editor.
 2. Save the question.
 3. Click on the down arrow next the question title to open the question details sidebar.
-4. Click on the dataset icon to turn the question into a dataset.
+4. Click on the model icon to turn the question into a model.

 Convert the question to a dataset (from the sidebar).
 You can add metadata for each column (especially useful for SQL questions), and edit the underlying query if you need to.
-People will be able to select datasets in the data picker as the starting point for a new question, and you can place datasets in collections for people to discover.
+People will be able to select models in the data picker as the starting point for a new question, and you can place models in collections for people to discover.

 ## Add metadata to columns in a model